How To Get a £1 Million Mortgage

 The simple answer is yes.
 Many lenders are willing to offer up to, or above, £1 million to house buyers.

-However, with significant sums of money involved, the more complicated answer is yes, but only if you meet the stringent set of criteria in affordability and eligibility that are necessary with high value mortgages.
+However, with significant sums of money involved, the more complicated answer is yes, but only if you meet the stringent affordability and eligibility criteria necessary with high-value mortgages.

 Due to the complexity and pitfalls involved, many borrowers looking for large mortgages turn to brokers who specialise in this type of lending to boost their chances of success.